wp-plugins/wangguard/readme.txt

 Free Api Key for personal use

+Now Free to everyone for a limited time!

 It is very important to use WangGuard at least for a week, reporting your site's unwanted users as sploggers from the Users panel.